Becoming a U.S. citizen is a momentous achievement, but the naturalization process can often feel overwhelming.

 The first step in the naturalization process is to complete and file the Form N-400, Application for Naturalization.
 This form requires detailed information about your background, residency, employment history, and family relationships.

-At Immigration Spurgin, we assist with preparing your application to ensure it is complete, accurate, and submitted on time.
+We assist with preparing your application to ensure it is complete, accurate, and submitted on time.

 We’ll also provide guidance on how to answer each question, avoiding common mistakes that could delay your application or result in a denial.